JPiotr/workingtimetracker/README.md

 ### Time register

-Working Time Tracker, tracks time You spend on your programing project.
+Working Time Tracker, tracks time You spend on your programming project.
 All Your data is stored direcrly in Your workspace.

 It can register:

 * Codding time 💻
 * Debugging time 🪱
-* Time spend on creating documentation in files like .md, .txt, .json 🗃️
+* Time spend on creating documentation in files like .md, .txt, .json  (witch is also configurable) 🗃️
 * Testing time 🤖
 * Building Your projects 🔨
 * Idle time 😪

 ### Behavior detector

-Extension detect what You are doing in Your project and decides if You are codding or You are afk on some coffie ☕.
+Extension detect what You are doing in Your project and decides if You are codding or You are away on some coffie ☕.

 ### Workspaces support